 The summers start from April and go on till August.
-These are extremely hot months and it can become very difficult for you to enjoy the numerous things you can do in Jaisalmer.
+These are extremely hot months and it can become very difficult for you to enjoy Jaisalmer.
 September to October are the monsoon months when Jaisalmer witnesses slight showers.
 During this time, the climate becomes very humid making it not the best time to visit Jaisalmer.

 What are the Top Tourist Attractions in Jaisalmer?

 A trip to Jaisalmer is incomplete without a visit to this spectacular fort.
 Dominating the city with its grandiose, the sandstone fort will probably be the first thing you’ll notice in the city.
 Built in the mid 12th century, Jaisalmer Fort is one of the very few living forts in the world.
 Alive with colourful stalls, hotels, restaurants, a museum, a palace and so on, a visit to the Jaisalmer fort will be the most fun part of your trip.

-Time needed: 1:30 Hrs
+- Time needed – 1:30 Hrs

-Opening timing: 9 AM to 5 PM
+- Opening timing – 9 AM to 5 PM

 Situated by the banks of Gadsisar Lake, at a distance of 1 km from Jaisalmer Fort is the Jaisalmer Folklore Museum.
 A small private museum, this might not seem like a popular tourist attraction in Jaisalmer, but it makes for a great pit stop during your Jaisalmer city tour.

-Time needed: 30 Mins
+- Time needed – 30 Mins

-Opening timing: 8 AM to 6 PM
+- Opening timing – 8 AM to 6 PM

 Built in the 15th century to serve as a water conservation tank, the Gadisar lake today offers one of the most serene views you’ll come across.
 This place is especially recommended to nature lovers and bird watchers.
 One of the most striking part of the lake is the yellow sandstone gateway “Tilon-ki-pol”.
 Situated just 2 Km from the Jaisalmer fort make it possible to visit it on your Day 1 in Jaisalmer.

-Time needed: 1 Hr
+- Time needed – 1 Hr

-Opening timing: 8 AM to 7 PM
+- Opening timing – 8 AM to 7 PM